Jon-Grabowski/bird-up/README.md

 Bird Up! is an app for bird enthusiasts to share photos of their bird sightings while also being able to browse and comment on other users bird sightings.

+Opening the App:
+To open Bird Up!, you will have to run a json server on your machine and have it watch the bird_db.json file.
+(Terminal Command: json-server --watch bird_db.json) When the server is launched, check to make sure your server's resource address is http://localhost:3000/birds.
+If not, you will have to update the address in the JavaScript (index.js) fetch statements to match your servers resource address.
+Once your server is running, open the index.html file in your browser and enjoy the app!

 Browsing Existing Submissions:
 Users have the option of browsing submission by either clicking on a post from the list of birds on the left of the page or by utilizing the search bar at the top right of the page.
 Once a post has been selected by either of these methods, the post will be rendered in the center of the page.
 Rendered posts will display the picutre of the bird, a brief description of the bird, when/where the bird was spotted, and any comments that have been left on the post.